Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 5. Can I attend part-time training?

 Yes.
 You can attend training part-time due to your disability or other factors.
 For example, if you are already working during the day to pay your bills and can only attend training at night part-time, DOR should be able to assist you.
-You may get less financial aid if you attend part-time training, and so it is important to tell your counselor why part-time training is necessary for you to reach your goal.
+You may get less financial aid if you attend part-time training, which would mean that DOR would pay a larger portion of the cost.
+Therefore, it may be helpful to tell your counselor why you are choosing to go to school part-time.

 6. What services and supports are available to me while I participate in training?